 Starting school in August means that my kiddos come home tired and very hot!
 So I thought it would be fun to come up with a after school treat that would bring smiles and help cool everyone down.
 Fruity Pebbles Ice Cream Sandwiches!

 How fun are these?
 And are they ever easy.
 Like super easy.
 We are talking no bake, minutes to make, easy.
 And cute as can be!
 Did you know you can find Fruity Pebbles and Cocoa Pebbles at Walgreens?
-Yep, pick them up right there when you are grabbing that prescription (or last minute school supply item that you forgot on the list of 298 different things you need).
+Grab an extra box so you can also make these amazing Fruity Pebbles Treats!

 I’ve talked before about how I love cereal.
 I could pretty much eat cereal for breakfast, lunch and dinner and be completely content.
 But heck, why stop at meals?
 There are so many fun snack possibilities!
 And with Fruity Pebbles not only do you have a delicious cereal, but they are so colorful, lots of pretty bright colors.
 They kind of even match my website.
 I think I might need to work them in more often. 🙂